 Logo name should match the title in the logo files and ideally it should be a generic name that describes the logo and the industry it is intended for.
 Examples: "Fat Cat" or "Blue Fork".
 Do not use the name of an existing company in the title as it can be considered a trademark violation.
 Do not include the word "logo" in the title and do not use ALL CAPS.

 Price can vary depending on how unique and well designed the logo is.
 You can set a price anywhere from $99 to $2,000.
 Average suggested price is around $300.
-You get approximately 75%-PayPal fee (3-5%) of the sale price so you need to multiply the amount you desire by 1.43.
+You get approximately 75% minus PayPal fee (which is 3% to 5%) of the sale price so you need to multiply the amount you desire by 1.43.
 For example if you want to receive $100 for a logo you need to price it at $143.
-Effective from Aug 1, 2012 for the first 2 store logo store sales your share is 55%-PayPal fee (3-5%).
+Effective from Aug 1, 2012 for the first 2 store logo store sales your share is 55% minus PayPal fee (3% to 5%).

-Designer available for further work option lets client know that the designer is open for further design projects.
-It's strongly recommended to keep this on as clients frequently need the designer to perform further work creating the full identity for their companies.
+Designer available for further work option lets the client know that the designer is open for further design projects.
+It's strongly recommended to keep this on; clients frequently need the designer to perform further work creating the full identity for their companies.
 Such work is done outside of StockLogos directly between client and designer and is charged separately from the logo sale price.